 So what we know is that we have to go into the code again and change it.
 So.
 What, what does the code have to look like?
 Right.
 It has to be understandable.
 We have to, it has to be maintainable.
 We have to go in and be able to change it after a while.
 And so this is why readability, at least in my view comes first.

 What does high quality code mean to them?
 What actually really matters during code reviews.
 Thinking about readability and correctness, can we trade them off or not?
 Right.
-And I think the most important part here is also to think about well, risk associated code to code change, right?
-So maybe if I’m changing something, you know, in the payment section, in the transaction section where I’m really getting the money from the credit card, maybe their correctness insecurity is more important.
+And I think the most important part here is also to think about well, risk associated with code to code change, right?
+So maybe if I'm changing something, you know, in the payment section, in the transaction section where I'm really getting the money from the credit card, maybe their correctness and security is more important.

 For me in this, in this instance for this code review, then when I know I'm changing something.
 On the internal backside.

-Oh, we come together and we agree on one thing, but it’s really about listening and being open, being aware and understanding what others are thinking.
+come together and we agree on one thing, but it's really about listening and being open, being aware and understanding what others are thinking.

 But please do not mistake that.
 Right.
 Having shared values as something that shuts down different opinions or perspectives it doesn't mean that everything or every one needs to be uniformed, right?
 It doesn't mean that if you have shared core principles, that controversial opinions can't be voiced.
 I think the exact opposite is true.

-If you have meaningful values Then those values create a very safe environment in which opposing thoughts can be more openly discussed and investigated much more than in an organization where everything is implicit, where we just assume that, you know, what we value or what’s important, or how to do that.
+If you have meaningful values Then those values create a very safe environment in which opposing thoughts can be more openly discussed and investigated much more than in an organization where everything is implicit, where we just assume that, you know, what we value or what's important, or how to do things.

-In, in the implicit setting, ?
-When engineering values are not clear, it’s risky to discuss new ideas and being open-minded because in such a setting, the one with the most influence or the most power gets his or her way, right.
-Every idea we engaged with in such a setting, in an implicit setting, we risk to sink the ship, right.
+In, in the implicit setting, When engineering values are not clear, it's risky to discuss new ideas and being open-minded because in such a setting, the one with the most influence or the most power gets his or her way, right.
+Every idea we engage with in such a setting, in an implicit setting, we risk to sink the ship, right.

 So in my country, we have workshops.
 We really work on engineering values.
 And this is one of my favorite exercises that I do with my engineers that I work with.
 But of course you can also do that yourself.
 So you are some of your colleagues.
 You can do that together, but give it a dedicated space, give it some time, give it, you know, run it as a workshop.

 You should not, you know, have these thoughts and this discussion linger around and being brought up all the time, you know?
-Instead really have like a fixed time date.
-Do you know where you have like three hours end to end where you can unpack all of the Advair, you have that and have somebody really guide this discussion and make sure people are a little bit prepared.
+Instead really have like a fixed time ,date. you know where you have like three hours end to end where you can unpack all of the Advair, you have that and have somebody really guide this discussion and make sure people are a little bit prepared.